burger-menu icon close-icon

 Stamp duty savings

-Many state governments provide incentives for first homebuyers to buy newly-built homes.
+Many state governments provide incentives for off the plan buyers that allow them to defer stamp duty until the construction is completed.
 Visit your state or territory government’s website to see if you’re entitled to a stamp duty reduction for buying off-the-plan.
 You can also find out more about stamp duty in our state-by-state stamp duty guide.

 Builder’s guarantee